hslu-ige-laes/lora-devices-ttn/docs/ttn.md

 In a LoRaWAN network, the setup involves the following components

 - **Sensors/Devices**<br>
   These are the end devices equipped with sensors that collect data, such as temperature, humidity, or motion.
+They are also called LoRa Nodes.
 - **Gateway**<br>
   Gateways act as communication hubs in the network.
-They receive data from the IoT devices over long distances and forward it to a central network server in the internet.
+They receive data from the devices over long distances and forward it to a central network server in the internet.
 - **Network Server**<br>
   The network server manages the entire LoRaWAN network.
 It processes data received from gateways, deduplicates telegrams, manages device registrations, handles security, and routes data to the appropriate applications.
 - **Application Server**<br>